 Often considered solely at the final stages of a website launch, SSL certificates play a crucial role in protecting businesses and their customers from third-party attacks.
-Consolidating and centralising security protocols alongside domain name portfolios can help businesses to better protect themselves and their customers online, but there is no ‘one-size-fits-all’ approach, as Graeme McGregor, Senior Client Projects Manager at Com Laude explains.
+Consolidating and centralising security protocols alongside domain name portfolios can help businesses to better protect themselves and their customers online, but there is no ‘one-size-fits-all’ approach, as Graeme McGregor, Senior Product Strategist at Com Laude explains.

 When it comes to an organisation’s web presence, one size does not fit all.
 Every client has different needs, so it’s about tailoring rather than being transactional in the services that we provide.
 This applies to everything from domain name portfolio management to online brand protection, and security services such as DNS security and SSL certification.